 4. Indoor puppy training: Stop Your Puppy from Chewing Things

 Chewing is a natural behavior for puppies, but it can be frustrating when they chew on your belongings.
 To prevent this, provide your puppy with plenty of safe chew toys and rotate them regularly to keep things interesting.
 You can also use a crate or exercise pen to confine your puppy when you cannot supervise them directly.
-To wrap up, make sure to praise your puppy when they chew on their toys instead of your possessions.
+In closing, make sure to praise your puppy when they chew on their toys instead of your possessions.

 Other Questions People Ask